-- Board independence: We expect boards to meet minimum standards of independence to be able to hold management to account and may vote against the election of directors whose appointment would cause independence to fall below these standards, and/or against the chair of the board where we have serious concerns.
-We set minimum standards at a market level but, as a general guide, we expect at least half of the board directors to be independent in companies with a dispersed ownership structure, and at least one third to be independent in controlled companies.
+- Board independence: We encourage boards to meet minimum standards of independence and may vote against the election of directors whose appointment would cause independence to fall below these standards, and/or against the chair of the board where we have serious concerns.
+We set minimum standards at a market level but, as a general guide, at least half of the board directors should be independent in companies with a dispersed ownership structure, and at least one third independent in controlled companies.
 In judging a director's independence, our considerations include, but are not limited to, length of tenure, concurrent service with other board members, whether they represent a significant shareholder, and whether they have any direct, material relationship with the company, other directors or its executives, including receiving any remuneration beyond director fees.
-Our expectations may exceed the minimum standards set by regulation or best practice codes in some markets. - 6 Board committees: Where separate committees are established to oversee remuneration, audit, nomination and other topics which we expect at most large companies we may vote against chairs or members where we have concerns about independence, skills, attendance or over-commitment, or the matters overseen by the committee. - 7 Board diversity: In recognition of the value that diversity of thought, skills and attributes brings to board oversight and in line with our aspiration that board members, together with all levels of management, should broadly reflect the diversity of society, we will consider voting against relevant directors, including the chair, where we consider board diversity in terms of gender, ethnicity, age, functional and geographic experience, tenure, and other characteristics to be below minimum thresholds.
-Some thresholds, such as gender diversity, are defined at a market level; others, such as skills and experience, are more globally consistent.
-Our expectations may exceed the minimum standards set by regulation or best practice codes in some markets. - 8 Director election: We will generally support the election of directors unless there are specific concerns relating to issues such as board independence and composition; a director's skills, experience or suitability for the role; a director's attendance or ability to commit time to the role; or governance or other failures which a director has oversight of or involvement in at this or another company. - 9 Director attendance: We may vote against directors who miss a substantial number of meetings as a guideline, 25% or more without sufficient explanation. - 10 Director commitments: We will consider voting against a director who appears over-committed to other duties, with the guideline of having no more than five directorships.
+Our policies may exceed the minimum standards set by regulation or best practice codes in some markets. - 7 Board committees: Where separate committees are established to oversee remuneration, audit, nomination and other topics, we may vote against chairs or members where we have concerns about independence, skills, the director's attendance or ability to commit to the role, or the matters overseen by the committee. - 8 Board composition: To support high-quality debate and decision-making, we encourage boards and management teams to recruit from deeper pools of talent and seek cognitive diversity in its broadest sense.
+This could include, but is not limited to, diverse skills and a wide range of sector and industry experience.
+We may consider voting against directors where we believe a board lacks the necessary range of skills and experience required. - 9 Director election: We will generally vote in support of the election of directors unless there are specific concerns relating to issues such as board independence and composition; a director's skills, experience or suitability for the role; a director's attendance or ability to commit time to the role; or governance or other failures which a director has oversight of or involvement in - at this or another company. - 10 Director attendance: We may vote against directors who miss a substantial number of meetings as a guideline, 25% or more without sufficient explanation. - 11 Director commitments: We will consider voting against a director who appears over-committed to other duties, with the guideline of having no more than five directorships.
 When considering this issue, we take into account a number of factors, including the size and complexity of roles, with certain industries such as banking (due to its business model and regulatory complexity) and multi-site operating companies such as international mining (due to the need for site visits) requiring more time commitment.
-As a broad guideline, we consider a chair role equivalent to two directorships and an executive role equivalent to four directorships.
+As a broad guideline, we consider a non-executive chair role equivalent to two non-executive directorships and an executive role equivalent to four non-executive directorships.
 A chair should not hold another executive role and an executive should hold no more than one non-executive role, except for cases where serving as a shareholder representative on boards is an explicit part of an executive's responsibilities.
 At complex companies, committee chair roles, in particular the chair of the audit and risk committee, may be considered more burdensome than a typical non-executive directorship.
 A significant post at a civil society organisation or in public life would normally also count as equivalent to a directorship, whether executive, non-executive or a chair role.